 Reveal Actionable Insights From Petabytes of Internet Data

-Along with the petabytes of collected data from across the internet, RiskIQ also extracts and analyzes the data to create new data sets that aid in discovering, understanding, and mitigating digital threats.
-Lists like the RiskIQ Accomplice List which showcases websites and URLs that are not malicious themselves, but that link to or redirect to URLs that host malware, phishing or scams.
+RiskIQ extracts and analyzes the petabytes of data collected from across the internet to create new data sets that aid in discovering, understanding, and mitigating risk.
+The result is searchable data sets such as Host Pairs, which show the relationship between parent and child pages in a redirect sequence, and lists such as the RiskIQ Accomplice List which showcases websites and URLs that are not malicious themselves, but link or redirect to URLs that host malware, phishing, or scams.
 RiskIQ also maintains our own Phish List, Scam List, and Zero-Day List which include never-before-seen URLs and pages that host phishing, scam, or malware content that we find while crawling the internet with our virtual users.

 The RiskIQ platform utilizes correlation algorithms to constantly improve our detection capabilities and virtual user technology.

 As the platform and virtual users crawl more websites every day, RiskIQ’s analytic capabilities become more tuned and confident over time.
-This allows for accurate, automated detection and confirmation of phishing pages, imposters, and scams without the need for any human intervention.
-In instances where the platform is less confident in its correlation or decision, RiskIQ security analysts step in to review and confirm or dismiss events and detections.
+This allows for accurate, automated detection and confirmation of phishing pages, imposters, and scams without the need for human intervention.
+In instances where the platform is less confident in its correlation or decision, RiskIQ security analysts step in to review and confirm events and detections.
 This ensures that our customers are protected and the platform evolves intelligently.

-RiskIQ’s senior security research team focuses on identifying and investigating new and emerging threats.
+RiskIQ’s senior security research team focuses on identifying and investigating new and emerging threats, such as Magecart.
 The team’s research goes into the RiskIQ platform to improve detection for our customers and provide the ability to protect from these threats.
-Once we find and confirm a new threat, we alert our customers and simultaneously work with the RiskIQ data science team to create or modify the learning algorithms to automatically detect and classify pages containing the new threat without human intervention.
+Once we find and confirm a new threat, we alert our customers and create or modify our learning algorithms to automatically detect and classify pages containing the new threat.

 Outside of the RiskIQ platform, RiskIQ’s threat researchers are highly regarded in the information security community.
 The team publishes research and shares the information we have about threat actor groups with the broader community through news outlets, reports, and PassiveTotal® public projects.